jamesmcconville/KubeExplorer/readme.md

 # About

-A desktop kubernetes client
+A desktop kubernetes client written in WPF.

 # Todo

-* Create git repo
+* Add a cluster -> store in json
-* Connect to kuberetes
+* Connect to kubernetes
 * Get a list of namespaces - Populate a dropdown